Back to home

 As one of our incredible employees, you already know how seriously we take data security.
 This isn't just restricted to our clients and third parties - this also includes data we hold about you.

-When you joined us, you will have been asked to provide us with a lot of personal data about you, and about others – such as your next of kin or emergency contact details.
+When you joined us, you will have been asked to provide us with a lot of personal data about you, and about others - such as your next of kin or emergency contact details.
 We will have asked you to let us know your bank details so we can pay you.
+We will have also asked you to complete a questionnaire on equalities and diversity.
+This information is sensitive personal data, and the security of such data is paramount.

-• Personal data, such as your name, contact details, tax and financial information, is stored in a secure ‘cloud’ drive, such as Google Drive and is only accessible to Sasha Egan, Finance and Operations Manager and John Egan, Managing Director.
+• Personal data, such as your name, contact details, tax and financial information, is stored in a secure cloud drive, such as Google Drive and is only accessible to Sasha Egan, Finance and Operations Manager and John Egan, Managing Director.
 Access is password controlled.

 • Personal data is only shared with our Accountant, in order to set you up on the Payroll and Pension system (if applicable) and where we are Legally Obliged to do so.